UniversalDependencies/docs/_sah/index.md

 *
 * The second-person singular imperative of a verb is identical in form to the infinitive.
 * If the subject has the plural form, the predicate takes that form as well.
-* Possession is expressed by possessive suffixes, which correspond to possessive pronouns my, your, and so on.
-The suffixes differ according to person and number.
-It is often strengthenes by a personal pronoun standing in front of the noun that is in the possessive form.
-However, the personal pronoun of the first and the second person may be absent.
 * Certain nouns have double function of a noun and an adverb.
 * Some words that imply plurality (e.g. body parts) are often used in the singular form, preserving the meaning of the whole.
 * The form of the accusative case is used in situations, in which the object undergoing an action is understood concretely, as something known or determinated.